 Having to inject yourself with insulin may form part of your journey as a Diabetic.
 But, thanks to medical science and innovation, you may soon be able to eliminate the injections.
 A high-tech patch that sticks to the skin like a plaster, has been developed.

 The patch monitors your blood glucose level while automatically administering insulin to your bloodstream, using a series of microneedles.
 This means you won’t have to worry about making time to inject insulin, and the patch need only be replaced every few days.
-This innovative intervention for Diabetes management might just change everything when it comes to the Diabetic lifestyle.
+This innovative intervention for Diabetic management might just change everything when it comes to the Diabetic lifestyle.

-Similarly, new technologies that make blood sugar level monitoring easier, could also remove more of the uncomfortable needles that form part of your life as a Diabetic.
+Similarly, new technologies that make blood sugar level monitoring easier could remove more of the uncomfortable needles that form part of your life as a Diabetic.
 Instead of using small needles to conduct regular finger prick blood tests, low-powered lasers may soon be used worldwide to obtain blood glucose level readings.

 An artificial pancreas

 Your body’s insulin is released by your pancreas.
 It’s the insufficient or overwhelming amount of insulin produced that Diabetic treatment programmes aim to manage.
-But, rather than relying on your own organ for this important health management process, it may soon be possible to rely upon an artificial pancreas, that could manage the release and manufacturing of insulin for your body.
+But, rather than relying on your own organ for this important health management process, it may soon be possible to rely upon an artificial pancreas, that manages the release and manufacturing of insulin for your body.

 Current Research into Cures for Type-1 Diabetes.
 2020. [online] Available at: <http://cureresearch4type1diabetes.blogspot.com/> [Accessed 17 August 2020].